tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   Make sure to only search [in Japanese](https://nhentai.net/language/japanese/).

   The site is behind CloudFlare.
-  Since CloudFlare is known to be a type of a MITM attack, accessing this site maybe dangerous.
+  Since CloudFlare is known to be a type of MITM attack, accessing this site maybe dangerous.
   I often can't access it at all because it shows a banner saying `Checking if the site connection is secure` that never disappears.